ndugger-archive/blackbeard/readme.md

 ==========
 **Simple, powerful, familiar**

-Blackbeard is an opinionated MVC framework for Node.js, designed to be familar.
+Blackbeard is an *opinionated* MVC framework for Node.js, designed to be familar.

-Using Redis (*for caching*), Sequelize (*for models/ORM*), and Passport (*for user authentication*), Blackbeard offers a complete solution for developing Node.js applications.
+Using Redis (*for caching & session storage*), and Sequelize (*for models/ORM*), Blackbeard offers a complete solution for developing Node.js applications.

 Blackboard currently only supports [Marko](https://www.npmjs.com/package/marko) for templating, but plans to support others are in the pipeline.
 Suggestions are welcome.